 Fire Building Tips & Campfire Safety

-It is recommended that you don't use kerosene or fire starter liquid to hurry up your fire.
-This is due to the fact that the fluid burns very quickly and a spark or flame can easily travel up the stream of fluid and cause the bottle to explode.
+- It is recommended that you don’t use kerosene or fire starter liquid to hurry up your fire.
+This is due to the fact that the fluid burns very quickly and a spark or flame can easily travel up the stream of fluid and cause the container to explode.